esl/elixirconf-eu-jekyll/_keynotes/the-atomvm-and-new-horizons-for-elixir.md

 - Learn about previous attempts to run Elixir on different platforms
 - Learn how AtomVM makes Elixir more versatile and how you can help

-Read the blog post about Popcorn [here](https://blog.swmansion.com/popcorn-bringing-elixir-to-the-browser-8993a58a00be)
+**Read the blog post about Popcorn - Bringing Elixir to the Browser [here](https://blog.swmansion.com/popcorn-bringing-elixir-to-the-browser-8993a58a00be)**